Public-Health-Scotland/R-Resources/posit_workbench_and_kubernetes.md

 In Posit Workbench you can request a number of CPUs that your session will be able to use, however as the deployment is on a cloud computing platform, we aren't requesting physical CPUs, but *virtual* CPUs (vCPUs).

-Physical CPUs can have multiple *cores*, and on those cores, multiple *threads* can be executed simultaneously.
+Modern CPUs can have multiple *cores*, and on those cores, multiple *threads* can be executed simultaneously.

-Take the Intel XEON E-2288G for example which has 1 physical CPU, made up of 8 cores, each of which can execute up to 16 threads.
+A physical CPU, made up of 8 cores, each of which can execute up to 16 threads would give us vCPUs.
 We can calculate how many vCPUs this gives us as follows:

-<div align="center">(16 threads x 8 cores) x 1 CPU = 128 vCPUs</div>
+*(16 threads x 8 cores) x 1 CPU = 128 vCPUs*

+Kubernetes adds a further layer of abstraction on top of this which means that, unfortuntaely, we cannot say that 1 CPU in Posit Workbench directly corresponds to 1 vCPU.

 Therefore, when we request 1 CPU in Posit Workbench, we are actually requesting 1 vCPU, which is the equivalent of 1 thread of execution on the physical CPU.